leo4048111/TheCherno-OpenGL-Tutorial-Source-Code/README.md

 # About this solution
 Each project is the source code for one episode.
 # More about TheCherno
+His OpenGL tutorial series is sooooo good pls check him out with the links below.
 Youtube: https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw
 Discord: https://thecherno.com/discord